ScreebApp/sdk-js/packages/screeb-sdk-browser/docs/README.md

 ▸ **identityReset**(): `void` \| `Promise`<`unknown`\>

-Resets the current visitor identity.
+Resets the current user identity.
 Warning: This command must be called only once, since it creates a new identity on Screeb side.

 **`Example`**